blyonscs/Healthcare_Analysis_and_Looker_Dashboard/README.md

-# Healthcare Analsis and Dashboard, Looker
+# Healthcare Analysis and Dashboard, Looker
 ## Dataset from Prasad Patil, Kaggle
 ### Dashboard Built by Brandon Lyons